Why Quicken Is the Best Way to Keep Track of Your Money

 Start Collecting Receipts

-Now determine those expenditures that fall outside of your fixed expenses, such as groceries, clothing, entertainment and fuel for your car.
-These are variable expenses that you do have control over.
+Now determine which expenses are variable, meaning you have control of them.
+Examples of variable expenses are groceries, clothing, entertainment, and fuel for your car.
 Save your receipts for a while to get a handle on these costs, or use the Quicken mobile app and upload them on the fly.
 Quicken shows you exactly where your money is going after a period of time; every penny and dime, laid out in a neat graph right there on your computer or smartphone.
 Be prepared to be surprised.
 Many people don’t realize how much they spend on “extras.”

 Don’t Forget Irregular Expenses